Ah, welcome back!

-90% of what you say will be forgotten by the next break…but the way you say it will resonate for years.
+Most of the time, a live event isn’t about content.
+It’s about credibility, trust, conviction.
+And all that human stuff.
+90% of what you say will be forgotten by the next break, but the way you say it will resonate for years.

-Ooh, that suddenly sounded like Maximus in ‘Gladiator’!
+Ooh, that suddenly sounded like Maximus in Gladiator!

-Inevitably speakers don’t prepare anywhere near enough, relying on speaker support (PowerPoint) or autocue to drag them through their 20 minute slot.
+Inevitably speakers don’t prepare anywhere near enough, relying on speaker support (PowerPoint) or autocue to drag them through their 20-minute slot.

-The only justifiable users of Autocue are newsreaders and 60 year old rock stars who can’t be expected to remember the words to hits they wrote in the 70’s or which City they’re in.
+Autocue!
+The devil’s varifocals!
+Nothing says insincerity more than watching someone trying not to appear to be reading words someone else has written for them.
+The only justifiable users of autocue are newsreaders and 60-year-old rock stars who can’t remember the words to hits they wrote in the 70s or which city they’re in.

 As far as I’m aware, very few members of the Royal Shakespeare Company rely on autocue.
 They do the boring old thing of learning stuff, understanding what it means and presenting in a way that convinces, engages and enraptures.

-‘Doing it Live’ is about taking down barriers and opening up lines of communication.
-Talking – the original (and still the best) method of Bloke A passing something across to Bloke B.
+Doing it live is about taking down barriers and opening up lines of communication.
+Talking is the original and still the best method of Bloke A passing something across to Bloke B.

-We are pack animals, and as such, with the possible exception of surfing dodgy websites, we think a communal experience is pretty cool; whether it’s a one on one chat or a Global gathering.
+We are pack animals, and as such, with the possible exception of surfing dodgy websites, we think a communal experience is pretty cool; whether it’s a one-on-one chat or a global gathering.

 Broadly, all the things my mate Martin thought detracted from ‘engaging with the music’ are the very things that make the music relevant.

 It’s the reason why a DVD of a live concert is NEVER the same as being there.
-29 HD cameras, covering every part of the show cannot hope to reproduce the emotional experience you’re having up in Block 347, where the stage is the size of a postage stamp, and the bloke next to you is singing the wrong words in the wrong key.
+29 HD cameras, covering every part of the show cannot hope to reproduce the emotional experience you’re having up in Block 347, where the stage is the size of a postage stamp and the bloke next to you is singing the wrong words in the wrong key.

-Let’s be honest, bringing 300 people together in a venue in Birmingham is only really going to be about what happens outside of the main room – breakouts, social events, coffee breaks, in the bar after the ‘Gala Dinner’.
-Because that’s when the interactions happen – the rest is just ‘foreplay’…UNLESS you see the plenary sessions as an opportunity to truly ‘perform’, to engage, to do those things that a live concert does best…
+Bringing 300 people together in a venue in Birmingham is really going to be about what happens outside of the main room – at the breakouts, social events, coffee breaks or in the bar after the Gala dinner.
+Because that’s when the interactions happen – the rest is just foreplay.
+Unless you see the plenary sessions as an opportunity to truly perform, to engage, to do those things that a live concert does best.

 Basically, if you want to listen to the record, play the record.